victorteokw/graphql-joker/README.md

 ## Type Modifiers

-If you are doing a website which has authentication feature.
-You may want a user's email to match designated format and to be required and unique.
+In the real world practices, fields should be validated.
+For example, You may want a user's email to match designated format and to be required and unique.
 You can specify type modifiers.

 ``` bash
 amur resource User 'email:String/.*@.*\..*/!$'